cn0047/stash/ed/l/go/README.md

 Blocking channels:
 1. A send operation on a channel blocks until a receiver is available.
-   No recipient for the value on ch - no other value can be put in the channel
+   No recipient for the value on ch - no other value can be put in the channel.
 2. A receive operation for a channel blocks until a sender is available.
    If there is no value in the channel, the receiver blocks.